xljiulang/CYarp/README.md

 #### Client side

-Using the [CYarp.Client](https://www.nuget.org/packages/CYarp.Client/) package, you can develop the client by `.NET` as follows
+Using the [CYarp.Client](https://www.nuget.org/packages/CYarp.Client/) package, you can implement a .NET client as follows:
 ```c#
 var options = this.clientOptions.CurrentValue;
 using var client = new CYarpClient(options);
 await client.TransportAsync(stoppingToken);
 ```

-For C and C++ clients, you can [AOT compile](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/?tabs=net8plus%2Cwindows) the source code of the `CYarp.Client` project into a dynamic shared library exported from C for use.
-The [Host/CYarpClient.Native](https://github.com/xljiulang/CYarp/blob/master/Host/CYarpClient.Native) project is a C and C++ client demo, and you need to run `Host/CYarpServer` first for the server.
+For C and C++ clients, you can [AOT compile](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/?tabs=net8plus%2Cwindows) the `CYarp.Client` project source into a native shared library exported from C. The [Host/CYarpClient.Native](https://github.com/xljiulang/CYarp/blob/master/Host/CYarpClient.Native) project is a C/C++ client demo.
+Run `Host/CYarpServer` first as the server.

-The following are the dynamic shared library commands exported by AOT compilation into C for the CYarp.Client project
+The following commands show how to produce a native shared library via AOT compilation for the CYarp.Client project:

 | Platform and architecture | command                                                     |
 | ------------------------- | ----------------------------------------------------------- |